 Bring a large pan of water to the boil, add a pinch of salt and cook the pappardelle according to the packet instructions until al dente, drain well

-While the pasta is cooking heat the remaining oil in a large frying pan and sauté the mushrooms until they have released their juices and the juices have fried off, add the garlic, sage, chopped chestnuts, cooked squash and butter and cook gently for 2 minutes
+While the pasta is cooking heat the remaining oil in a large frying pan and sauté the mushrooms until they have released their juices and the juices have fried off, add the garlic, sage, chopped chestnuts, cooked squash and cook gently for 2 minutes

 Add the drained pasta to the frying pan of veg and use two forks to toss it all together